 - G1467 ἐγκρατεύομαι egkrateuomai (eng-kra-tev’-o-mai) v.
 1) to exercise self-restraint (in diet and chastity) on demand.
 KJV: can(-not) contain, be temperate

 1468 – the root of 1466

 - G1468 ἐγκρατής egkrates (eng-kra-tees’) adj.
 1. strong in a thing (masterful).
 2. (figuratively and reflexively) self-controlled (in appetite, etc.).

 [from G1722 and G2904] KJV: temperate

 4998 – temperate

-- Note: sober in Titus 2:2 comes from the greek word nephaleos.
-It means “to abstain from wine, either entirely or at least from its immoderate use5“
+- Note: sober in Titus 2:2 comes from the greek word nephaleos meaning “abstaining from wine, either entirely or at least from its immoderate use5“

 Blessings to you and your loved ones—♥ Tim. ☺

 See what is available on the Sound Truth Ministry website.